wbengorman/Digital_Logic_Lab/digital-logic-lab-01/Readme.md

   2. Answer the following questions:

   - What is git? what does it do?
-  	-Git is a distributed version control system.
+  	- Git is a distributed version control system.
 It is used as a server and adds 		access control, displays the contents of a git repository and helps to manage 		multiple repositories.

   - Why is user information important?
-	-User information assigns changes made to a repository to a specific user so that 	changes to a repository can be tracked back to an individual.
+	- User information assigns changes made to a repository to a specific user so that 	changes to a repository can be tracked back to an individual.
 If the user 		information isn’t given in the commit then the user responsible for the changes 	cannot be identified.

   - What is the difference between https and git url?
   	git: